Madoshakalaka/icon-generator/README.md

 - `$ iconGen --full square.png` for icon generation without GUI

 - `$ iconGen -h` for more help such as customizable output directory

+in case the command does not work (you are using stupid windows or something).
+Use the package entry:

+`> python -m iconGen`